rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.single-page.md

 ### <a name="step-7"></a>Step 7 - Push Container Image to Amazon Lightsail

-Each container image pushed to Amazon Lightsail is bound to a container cervice.
+Each container image pushed to Amazon Lightsail is bound to a container service.
 That's why we created the **hello-api** container service first before pushing the container image.

 In this step we will push `idn-belajar-node:1.0` the previously created container image to **hello-api** container service.
 Run command below.